zdenek-nemec/sandbox/python-demos/README.md

 # Python Demonstrations

+## Logging

+How to do logging.

+* logging-demo

 ## Timeout

-How to stop/kill a process after set amounth of time
+How to stop/kill a process after set amounth of time.

 See https://stackoverflow.com/questions/492519/timeout-on-a-function-call for
 more information.